onflow/fcl-js/packages/fcl/src/wallet-provider-spec/draft-v3.md

 But more than likely that isn't the case and it will be in a `PENDING` state (`PENDING` is not available to `IFRAME/RPC` or `POP/RPC`).
 When the polling response is `PENDING` it requires an `update` field that includes a service, `BackChannelRpc`, that FCL can use to request an updated `PollingResponse` from.
 FCL will use that `BackChannelRpc` to request a new `PollingResponse` which itself can be `APPROVED`, `DECLINED` or `PENDING`.
-If it is `APPROVED` or `DECLINED` FCL will halt and return/error, but if it is `PENDING` it will use the `BackChannelRpc` supplied in the new `PollingResponse` update field.
+If it is `APPROVED` FCL will return, otherwise if it is `DECLINED` FCL will error.
+However, if it is `PENDING`, it will use the `BackChannelRpc` supplied in the new `PollingResponse` update field.
 It will repeat this cycle until it is either `APPROVED` or `DECLINED`.

 There is an additional feature that `HTTP/POST` enables in the first `PollingResponse` that is returned.
 This feature is the ability for FCL to render an iframe, popup or new tab, and it can be triggered by supplying a service `type: "VIEW/FRAME"`, `type: "VIEW/POP"` or `type: "VIEW/TAB"` and the `endpoint` that the wallet wishes to render.